-We’ve been using Wonderland Math (formerly know as Revolution Math), a really fun and interactive way to help your child learn (and love!) math, for more than two years and we LOVE it.
+We’ve been using Wonder Math (formerly know as Wonderland Math and Revolution Math), a really fun and interactive way to help your child learn (and love!) math, for more than two years and we LOVE it.
 Whether you have a math lover or a math hater, it’s 100% worth trying out for a buck to keep your child’s math skills on track while school is cancelled.
 Get your first month for $1 here!

-In August of 2018, I wrote a post about how Ella had started using Wonderland Math (formerly known as Revolution Math) to supplement her math at school.
+In August of 2018, I wrote a post about how Ella had started using Wonder Math (formerly known as Wonderland Math and Revolution Math) to supplement her math at school.

 As I’ve mentioned a million times, Ella is in a Chinese immersion program and so half of the school day is completely in Chinese.
 The teacher is a native Chinese speaker and they aren’t allowed to speak in English at all during those hours of the day (when we went in for parent-teacher conferences, the teacher who teaches the second half of the day in English said that when Ella’s class arrives after three hours of Chinese, they all just explode a little with all the English conversations they haven’t been able to have in the morning).